policyholder change for car insurance

 Katrin Straub

-A change of policyholder for a vehicle can become necessary for many reasons, such as a sale, a gift, or a changed family situation.
-This process often raises questions: What should I consider?
+Changing the policyholder for a car can be necessary for many reasons, whether it’s a sale, a gift or a change in family circumstances.
+This process often raises questions: What do I need to bear in mind?
 How does the change affect my premium and no-claims discount?
-Discover everything you need to know for a smooth transition here.
+Find out everything you need to know here for a smooth transition.

 The topic in brief and concise terms

-A change of policyholder for a motor vehicle requires the insurer's consent and notification to them; often, the premium changes due to a reassessment of risk.
+A change of policyholder for motor insurance requires the insurer’s consent and notification to the insurer; the premium often changes as a result of a reassessment of the risk.

-The no-claims discount may be transferred under certain conditions, often within the family, with the recipient's driving experience limiting the maximum transferable level.
+The no-claims discount can, under certain conditions, usually within the family, be transferred, with the recipient’s driving experience limiting the maximum transferable level.

-A special right of termination often exists in the event of a sale, change of owner, premium increase, or after a claim, with a notice period usually of one month.
+A special right of cancellation often applies in the event of a sale, change of policyholder, premium increase or after a claim, with a notice period of usually one month.

-A change of policyholder in car insurance means that the person who entered into the insurance contract and is responsible for paying the premiums changes.
-This is not the same as a change of ownership, although both often coincide, for example in the sale of a vehicle.
-The new policyholder takes on the rights and responsibilities of the existing contract or concludes a new one.
-It is important to report this change of insurance immediately, often within a week.
-The costs for a sole change of policyholder are usually low, but can amount to up to sixty euros if there is also a change of ownership and new registration.
-This step is crucial as it influences the calculation of the insurance premium, which depends on factors such as the age and driving experience of the new policyholder.
+A change of policyholder in motor insurance means that the person who took out the insurance contract and is responsible for paying the premium changes.
+This is not the same as a change of vehicle owner, although the two often occur together, for example in the event of a vehicle sale.
+The new policyholder takes over the rights and obligations under the existing contract or takes out a new one.
+It is important to report this change to the insurer without delay, often within a week.
+The cost of a pure policyholder change is usually low, but can amount to up to sixty euros if it is accompanied by a change of vehicle owner and the issue of new licence plates.
+This step is crucial, as it affects the calculation of the insurance premium, which depends on factors such as the new policyholder’s age and driving experience.
 Understanding these basics is the first step towards a successful transition.

-The process of changing the car insurance policyholder involves several specific steps.
-First, you need to contact your current insurance company and request the change.
+The process of changing the policyholder for a car insurance policy requires a few concrete steps.
+First, you must contact your current insurance company and request the change.
 The new policyholder must provide all relevant information, including personal details and driving licence information.
-In many cases, especially when there is no change of owner, a written consent from both the old and new policyholders is necessary.
-A practical example: if a child takes over the parents' car, they can be registered as the new policyholder even if the vehicle is still registered to the parents; this is known as divergent ownership.
-The insurance company will then adjust the contract and recalculate the premium.
-Please note that the exact requirements may vary depending on the insurer, so direct communication is always the best approach.
-Next, we will consider the effects on your no-claims discount.
+In many cases, especially if there is no change of keeper, a written declaration of consent from the old and new policyholder is required.
+A practical example: if a child takes over their parents’ car, they can be recorded as the new policyholder even if the vehicle remains registered to the parents; this is called deviating keeper status.
+The insurer will then adjust the contract and recalculate the premium.
+Please note that the exact requirements may vary depending on the insurer, so speaking directly with them is always the best approach.
+Next, we will look at the impact on your no-claims bonus.

-A key point when changing vehicle insurance policyholders is the handling of the no-claims discount (NCD).
-The good news: The NCD can often be transferred to another person, typically within the family, such as a spouse, children, or grandchildren.
-For this, a discount transfer form usually needs to be submitted to the insurance company.
-It is important that the recipient can only take over as many claim-free years as they could have experienced themselves since obtaining their driving licence.
-So, a novice driver with one year of driving experience cannot fully take over the no-claims class 20 of an experienced driver.
+A key point when changing vehicle policyholder is how the no-claims bonus (SFR) is handled.
+The good news: the SFR can often be transferred to another person, typically within the family, such as a spouse, children or grandchildren.
+This usually requires a form for bonus transfer to be submitted to the insurer.
+It is important that the recipient can only take over as many claim-free years as they could have accumulated themselves since obtaining their driving licence.
+A new driver with one year of driving experience, for example, cannot fully take over an experienced driver’s SF class 20.
 The transfer is often subject to conditions, such as the recipient having regularly used the vehicle or living in the same household.
-Please note that the person giving up their NCD irrevocably loses it.
-Therefore, a careful examination of the transfer options is essential before we turn to the legal framework.
+Please note that anyone who gives up their SFR loses it irrevocably.
+A careful review of the transfer options is therefore essential before we turn to the legal framework.

 Navigating legal frameworks and special cases

-The legal basis for the transfer of rights and obligations when selling an insured item is found in Paragraph 95 of the Insurance Contract Act (VVG).
-This paragraph states that the purchaser assumes the rights and obligations of the insurance contract.
-There is a special right of termination in several situations, such as when there is a premium increase without an adjustment in benefits, after a settled claim, or upon the sale of a vehicle.
-The period for special termination generally extends to one month after becoming aware of the reason for the termination.
-A special case is the death of the policyholder: the insurance passes to the heirs.
-If the transfer of the vehicle to an heir occurred while the policyholder was still alive, this heir has a special right of termination.
-It is important to know the differences between the policyholder and the insured person, as the policyholder is the contractual partner with all rights and obligations.
-These legal aspects are crucial to handle the process correctly.
+The legal basis for the transfer of rights and obligations when an insured item is sold can be found in Section 95 of the Insurance Contract Act (VVG).
+This section states that the purchaser assumes the rights and obligations of the insurance contract.
+A special right of termination exists in several situations, for example in the event of a premium increase without an adjustment in benefits, after a settled claim, or when a vehicle is sold.
+The notice period for special termination is usually one month after becoming aware of the reason for termination.
+A special case is the death of the policyholder: The insurance passes to the heirs.
+If the vehicle was re-registered to an heir during the policyholder’s lifetime, that heir has a special right of termination.
+It is important to know the difference between policyholder and insured person, as the policyholder is the contractual party with all rights and obligations.
+These legal aspects are crucial to ensuring the process is handled correctly.

-Here are some reasons that may trigger a special right of termination:
+Here are some reasons that can trigger a special right of termination:

 • Premium increase by the insurer without a corresponding improvement in benefits.

-• After the claim settlement by the insurer.
+• After settlement of the claim by the insurer.

-• Sale of the vehicle (either the buyer or the seller can cancel).
+• Sale of the vehicle (buyer or seller may terminate).

-• Change of vehicle owner, even without a sale (e.g., transfer within the family).
+• Change of vehicle keeper, even without a sale (e.g. transfer within the family).

 • Decommissioning of the vehicle.

-The exact conditions and deadlines should always be taken from the contract documents or directly inquired from the insurer to ensure that all steps are carried out correctly and no disadvantages arise.
+The exact terms and deadlines should always be taken from the contractual documents or requested directly from the insurer to ensure that all steps are carried out correctly and no disadvantages arise.

-To optimize the change of car insurance policyholder, there are some expert tips to consider.
-Our expert tip: Only cancel your old contract once the new contract is valid and you have received the insurance confirmation (eVB number).
-This prevents a gap in coverage, which in the worst case could lead to enforced decommissioning of the vehicle.
-Make sure to compare the services and rates of different providers before switching.
-Sometimes it is cheaper if the new policyholder stays with the existing provider, especially when it comes to transferring discounts.
-Document all steps in writing, especially cancellations and agreements regarding the transfer of discounts.
-An informal cancellation letter is often sufficient, but it should be sent by registered mail to have proof.
-If you are unsure, a consultation, as offered by nextsure, can help find the best solution for your individual situation and avoid mistakes.
-Remember that a sample letter for the change can be helpful.
+To make a car insurance policyholder change as smooth as possible, there are a few expert tips.
+Our expert tip: only cancel your old contract once the new contract is in force and you have received the insurance confirmation (eVB number).
+This prevents a gap in cover, which in the worst case can lead to the forced immobilisation of the vehicle.
+Before making a switch, be sure to compare the benefits and rates of different providers.
+Sometimes it is more cost-effective for the new policyholder to stay with the current provider, especially when it comes to transferring discounts.
+Document all steps in writing, especially cancellations and agreements on discount transfer.
+A simple, informal cancellation letter is often sufficient, but it should be sent by recorded delivery so that you have proof.
+If you are unsure, a consultation such as that offered by nextsure can help you find the best solution for your individual situation and avoid mistakes.
+Remember that a sample letter for the switch can be helpful.
 This careful preparation leads to a smooth transition.

 Common mistakes and how to avoid them

-Errors can easily occur during a change of car insurance policyholder that can cost time and money.
-A common mistake is confusing the policyholder with the vehicle owner; these are two distinct roles with different responsibilities.
-Another stumbling block is the assumption that the no-claims discount would automatically and entirely be transferable to any person; there are clear rules and limitations here, especially concerning the recipient's own driving experience.
-Many also overlook the cancellation periods, particularly the special right of termination, which often amounts to only one month.
-A critical mistake is using the vehicle without valid insurance confirmation, which can have serious consequences in the event of an accident.
-Avoid failing to inform the insurer about the change, as this can lead to problems with claims processing.
-Incomplete or incorrect information provided about the new policyholder can also lead to delays or incorrect premium classifications.
-By following these points, you ensure a smooth transition.
+When changing the policyholder for car insurance, mistakes can easily be made that cost time and money.
+A common mistake is confusing the policyholder and the vehicle owner; these are two different roles with different responsibilities.
+Another pitfall is the assumption that the no-claims discount can be transferred automatically and in full to any person whatsoever; there are clear rules and limitations here, especially with regard to the recipient's own driving experience.
+Many also overlook the cancellation periods, in particular the special right of cancellation, which is often only one month.
+A critical mistake is using the vehicle without a valid insurance confirmation, which can have serious consequences in the event of an accident.
+Avoid failing to inform the insurer about the change, as this can lead to problems in claims handling.
+Providing incomplete or incorrect details of the new policyholder can also lead to delays or incorrect premium classifications.
+By observing these points, you can ensure a smooth change.

-The impact of a change in policyholder on the premium
+The impact of changing the policyholder on the premium

-The change of the policyholder often has a direct impact on the amount of the car insurance premium.
-The premium is recalculated based on various factors concerning the new policyholder.
-These include age, driving experience (measured in years since obtaining a driving licence), place of residence (regional class), and the transferred or newly assessed no-claims class.
-For example, if a young driver with little experience takes over the insurance, the premium typically increases, even if the vehicle remains the same.
-Even a change in the youngest driver can influence the premium by more than ten per cent.
-The vehicle's type class also plays a role but does not change solely because of a change in the policyholder.
-It is therefore advisable to obtain several quotes before making the switch to assess the financial consequences.
+Changing the policyholder often has a direct impact on the amount of motor insurance premium.
+The premium is recalculated on the basis of various factors relating to the new policyholder.
+These include age, driving experience (measured in years since obtaining a driving licence), place of residence (regional class) and the transferred or newly assigned no-claims bonus class.
+If, for example, a young driver with little experience takes out the insurance, the premium usually increases, even if the vehicle remains the same.
+Even a change in the youngest driver can affect the premium by more than ten per cent.
+The vehicle’s type class also plays a role, but does not change solely as a result of changing the policyholder.
+It is therefore advisable to obtain several quotes before making the change in order to assess the financial consequences.
 Understanding the term policyholder is fundamental here.
-This calculation is an important step before making a final decision.
+This calculation is an important step before making the final decision.

-The following factors significantly influence the new premium:
+The following factors have a significant influence on the new premium:

 1. Age of the new policyholder.